stitchdata/docs/_changelog/entries/2021/2021-06-17-yotpo-v1-error-refactoring.md

 - **Fixed a transform error with the `unsubscribers` table**.
 Previously, records without valid Primary Key values would result in a critical error that stopped extraction.
 Now, these records will be dropped and a message will display in the Extraction Logs.
 This allows Extraction to continue for records with valid Primary key values.

-- **Some errors now result in an automatic retry.**.
+- **Some errors now result in an automatic retry**.
 Previously, if the integration received certain response codes from {{ this-connection.display_name }}'s API, Stitch would stop Extraction.
 The following response codes now trigger an exponential backoff and then automatic retry:

    |**Response code** | **Message** |
    |-----------------:|-------------|